Bachelor of Arts (BA)

 The program, also with specializations in Literature, Rhetoric & Writing and History, prepares individuals to move into humanities graduate degree programs after graduation as well as serve as teachers in Christian schools, classical schools and homeschool environments.
 The end of all education is to know God through the study of his creation.
 This program was created to give students that kind of education.

-This online bachelor’s degree is part of LBC’s online & hybrid undergraduate program, which is designed for busy people as they balance working full time, raising a family, serving in ministry and more.
+This bachelor’s degree is part of LBC’s online undergraduate program, which is designed for busy people as they balance working full time, raising a family, serving in ministry and more.
 Each course is taught in an 8-week subterm.
 Refer to the curriculum overview for the engaging courses that are part of this bachelor’s degree program.
 Students can customize the sequence of their classes based on which courses are being offered and their prerequisites.
 This way, with the help of their LBC Student Success Coach, students can chart a class schedule that fits their stage in life for each 8-week subterm.
 To be considered a “full-time student,” students must take four 3-credit courses in a semester (16-week term).

 When Can I Start?